Hobbies – The Importance of Having Them

 The Industrial Revolution (18th–19th century) was a turning point for the concept of hobbies.
 The rapid development of machinery and industry significantly changed the structure of society, leading to more defined divisions between work and leisure time.

-- Rise of Collecting and Crafting: During this period, many popular hobbies emerged, such as stamp collecting, knitting, and amateur photography.
+• Rise of Collecting & Crafting: During this period, many popular hobbies emerged, such as stamp collecting, knitting, and amateur photography.
 The mass production of goods made it easier for people to acquire objects like stamps, coins, or antiques, leading to the development of collecting as a hobby.
 Crafts like knitting and embroidery, which were once seen as necessities, transitioned into leisure activities.

-- Sports and Outdoor Activities: Organised sports and outdoor activities became increasingly popular during the Industrial Revolution.
+• Sports & Outdoor Activities: Organised sports and outdoor activities became increasingly popular during the Industrial Revolution.
 Activities such as football, cricket, cycling, and mountaineering gained popularity, and sports clubs formed to organise competitions and gatherings.

 20th Century: The Expansion of Hobby Culture